Brain-Development-and-Disorders-Lab/mars/README.md

 - *Collections*: Specify any existing Collections that the Entity belongs to.
 - *Origin*: If the Entity was created as a product of another Entity, then the other Entity is the Origin.
 The Origin Entity must already exist in the system.
 - *Products*: If the Entity being entered into the system generated subsequent Entities that already exist in the system, the generated Entities can be specified.
+- *Attributes*: This is a specific metadata component and is explained below.

 ### Attributes ⚙️

-Attributes are the primary method of expressing metadata associated with Entities.
+Attributes are the primary method of expressing detailed metadata associated with Entities.
 Attributes contain points of metadata known as *Parameters*.
-Parameters can be of the following types:
+A Parameter can be any of the following types:

 - `string`: A textual description of any length.
 - `number`: A numerical value.